Bodom78/kohana-imagefly/README.md

 **CACHE_DIR**
 Path to the image cache directory you would like to use, don't forget the trailing slash!

+*SOURCE_DIR**
+Path to the image directory you would like to use, don't forget the trailing slash!

 **MIMIC_SOURCE_DIR**
 Mimic the source file folder structure within the cache directory.
 Useful if you want to keep track of cached files and folders to perhaps  periodically clear some cache folders but not others.
 Default TRUE